 (a) development approval is required to construct a residential dwelling that would result in the number of residential dwellings on the land exceeding the number that would have been allowed under the restrictive covenant; and

-(b) the local government must not grant development approval for the construction of the residential dwelling unless it gives notice of the application for development approval in accordance with clause 64 of the deemed provisions.
+(b) the local government must not grant development approval for the construction of the residential dwelling unless it advertises the application for development approval in accordance with clause 64 of the deemed provisions.

+[Clause 35 amended: SL 2020/252 r.
+41.]

 Part 5 — Special control areas

 (This Part is included in the Scheme to identify areas which are significant for a particular reason and where special provisions in the Scheme may need to apply.
 These provisions would typically target a single issue or related set of issues often overlapping zone and reserve boundaries.
 The special control areas should be shown on the Scheme Map as additional to the zones and reserves.
 If a special control area is shown on the Scheme Map, special provisions related to the particular issue would apply in addition to the provisions of the zones and reserves.
 These provisions would set out the purpose and objectives of the special control area, any specific development requirements, the process for referring applications to relevant agencies and matters to be taken into account in determining development proposals.)